-- Flashes from "0.0" gal (US gal) or L (liter). - If you change the display to odometer, tripmeter, fuel mileage meter and fuel consumption meter and so on →R 20, it will automatically return to the reserve fuel consumption display if the buttons are not pressed after for about 10 seconds.
+- Flashes from "0.0" gal (US gal) or L (liter). - If you change the display to odometer, tripmeter, fuel mileage meter and fuel consumption meter and so on P.22, it will automatically return to the reserve fuel consumption display if the buttons are not pressed after for about 10 seconds.

-After refuelling more than the reserve amount, the display returns to normal when your motorcycle travel 0.06 mile (0.1 km).
+After refueling more than the reserve amount, the display returns to the ordinary display.